Meet the Archer Center Team

 Email Laura

 Laura Ferguson is the communications manager for the Archer Center.
-She helps tell the Archer Center's story through the creation of marketing and digital content, including the center's website, print materials, and social media channels.
+She tells the Archer Center’s story through the creation of marketing and digital content via the Center’s website, print materials, and social media channels.

 Prior to joining the Archer Center, Laura was a staff member at The University of Texas at Austin for twelve years, most recently serving on the communications team in the School of Undergraduate Studies.
-During that time, she also supported the Archer Fellowship Program as the university’s campus coordinator from 2018-2021.
-She comes to the Archer Center with a lifelong passion for supporting students through their journey from college to career.
+During that time, she also supported the Archer Fellowship Program as the University’s campus coordinator from 2018 to 2021.

-Hailing from the Midwest, Laura graduated from the University of Wisconsin with a bachelor's degree in human development and family studies and received a master’s degree in counseling psychology from the University of Missouri.
-She enjoys baking, folk music, and has an impressive knowledge of Wisconsin cheese.
+Hailing from the Midwest, Laura graduated from the University of Wisconsin with a bachelor’s degree in human development and family studies and received a master’s degree in counseling psychology from the University of Missouri.
+She enjoys baking and folk music and has an impressive knowledge of Wisconsin cheese.

 Email Laura

 Laura Ferguson is the communications manager for the Archer Center.
-She helps tell the Archer Center's story through the creation of marketing and digital content, including the center's website, print materials, and social media channels.
+She tells the Archer Center’s story through the creation of marketing and digital content via the Center’s website, print materials, and social media channels.

 Prior to joining the Archer Center, Laura was a staff member at The University of Texas at Austin for twelve years, most recently serving on the communications team in the School of Undergraduate Studies.
-During that time, she also supported the Archer Fellowship Program as the university’s campus coordinator from 2018-2021.
-She comes to the Archer Center with a lifelong passion for supporting students through their journey from college to career.
+During that time, she also supported the Archer Fellowship Program as the University’s campus coordinator from 2018 to 2021.

-Hailing from the Midwest, Laura graduated from the University of Wisconsin with a bachelor's degree in human development and family studies and received a master’s degree in counseling psychology from the University of Missouri.
-She enjoys baking, folk music, and has an impressive knowledge of Wisconsin cheese.
+Hailing from the Midwest, Laura graduated from the University of Wisconsin with a bachelor’s degree in human development and family studies and received a master’s degree in counseling psychology from the University of Missouri.
+She enjoys baking and folk music and has an impressive knowledge of Wisconsin cheese.

 Valerie Hardy | Administrative Manager